 Though each campaign will have its own set of KPIs, it’s important to track how every campaign pushed customers down the purchase funnel and influenced business results like sales, revenue, and ROI.

 The reporting you get through your advertising partner should show the flow of your campaign audiences from the first video view to the point of sale.
-This allows you to connect your advertising spend directly to sales.
+This allows you to connect your digital video advertising spend directly to sales.

 For example, say a new customer watches your video ad during a show they’re streaming via an OTT device.
 If that customer becomes part of your audience for a consideration campaign and then makes a purchase through a conversion ad, you can show that your OTT campaign had an impact on that sale.